 My parents are spiritually supportive and motivating, sharing my interests with many others.
 I always turn to them for help, and they provide solutions that often work well.
 Even when things do not go as planned, they suggest alternative approaches that often succeed.
 Their affirmation of these techniques forms the foundation for success.

 Jaws created the first summer blockbuster, grossing $472 million worldwide.
-It had a cultural impact through merchandise, sparking interest in real sharks.
+It had a cultural impact through merchandise through elements such as shirts, toys and trading cards as well as a roller-coaster ride by the very company who distributed the film.
+An interest in real sharks also rose from the public who viewed them as both fascinating and frightening (ironic since earlier people only viewed them in the latter category).
 The movie went on to win three Academy awards (for editing, sound and music score) although it perpetuated the view of sharks (such as not just the great white but even the tiger shark and bull shark) as villains.
-This led to the killing of many sharks for trophies and food.
+This caused the killing of many sharks for trophies and food.
 However, later discoveries of less menacing shark species, like the whale shark, changed perceptions of sharks.
 Shark conservation projects (even Benchley and Spielberg themselves) now fight for their survival, recognizing their crucial role in the oceanic ecosystem and they rarely have any desire to attack people.
-Sharks have inhabited the Earth longer than humans, and their disappearance would be a significant loss.
+Sharks have inhabited the Earth longer than humans (even longer than dinosaurs believe it or not), and their disappearance would be a significant loss.

 How it reminds me of me